 When it comes to design all the tablets have a similar design pattern that is drawing surface on the right and shortcut buttons on the left.
 But at the same time, they look very different from each other.

 The Deco 01 has eight buttons with no roller the deco 02 and deco 03 has Six buttons with a rolling wheel, which is super helpful.
-The buttons and roller are located at the left side in Deco 02 whereas it is located at the top left corner in Xp-pen Deco 03.
+The buttons and roller are present at the left side in Deco 02 whereas it is located at the top left corner in Xp-pen Deco 03.

 Rollers and Dials

 Although the rollers in Deco 02 and Deco 03 perform the same functions, their physical design is very different from each other.
 The Deco 02 roller has a hole in it and comes with a green rubber disk to cover it.
-The Deco 03 dial is placed at the corner and slightly protrudes out of the device.
+The Deco 03 dial is present at the corner and slightly protrudes out of the device.
 It is bright red in colored which looks very cool.

 If we talk about the pen all three devices come with a different pen.
 All the pen has a pressure range of 8192 but their physic shape and placement of buttons are different from each other.